MolotovCherry/virtual-display-rs/README.md

 It has many uses, such as:
 - A private virtual desktop for VR use
 - For remote desktops
+- For screenshare presentations, to give you more workspace with a second monitor
 - Getting a higher resolution (or higher refresh rate) display when you don't have a physical one on-hand (though note you can only use it in software/VR)
 - Other uses?
 Let me know!